baptistar/baptistar.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am an instructor in [Computing + Mathematical Sciences](http://cms.caltech.edu) at Caltech hosted by [Andrew Stuart](http://stuart.caltech.edu) and [Houman Owhadi](http://users.cms.caltech.edu/~owhadi/index.htm).
 My research is on probabilistic modeling and inference for problems in science and engineering.
-Most recently, I have been developing mathematically rigorous and scalable generative models based on computational measure transport.
+Most recently, I have been developing scalable generative models for solving inverse problems based on computational measure transport.

 I completed my PhD in the Center for Computational Science and Engineering at MIT where I was fortunate to be advised by [Youssef Marzouk](http://uqgroup.mit.edu).
 A copy of my PhD thesis can be found [here](https://dspace.mit.edu/handle/1721.1/145049).
 Before MIT, I received my BASc in [Engineering Science](http://engsci.utoronto.ca) from the University of Toronto.